percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### Sync Flush Waits

-If Innodb could not keep up with Checkpoint Flushing and had to trigger Sync flush.
+If InnoDB could not keep up with Checkpoint Flushing and had to trigger Sync flush.
 This should never happen.

 ### Pages Flushed (Background)

 Pages Flushed by Background Flush which is activated when server is considered to be idle.

 ### Background Flush Batches Executed